-An essential aspect of patient-centered outcomes research (PCOR) is the integration of patient perspectives and experiences with clinical and biological data collected from the patient to evaluate the safety and efficacy of an intervention (www.pcori.org).
-Such integration recognizes that although traditional clinical endpoints such as laboratory values or survival are still very important, we also need to look at how patients' health-related quality of life (HRQL) is affected by the disease and treatment.
+An essential aspect of patient-centered outcomes research (PCOR) is the integration of patient perspectives and experiences with clinical and biological data collected from the patient to evaluate the safety and efficacy of an intervention.
+Such integration recognizes that while traditional clinical endpoints such as laboratory values or survival are still very important, we also need to look at how patients' health-related quality of life (HRQL) is affected by the disease and treatment.
 For such HRQL endpoints, in most cases, the patient is the best source for reporting what they are experiencing.
-The challenge is how best to capture patient data in a way that maximizes our ability to inform decision making in the research, healthcare delivery, and policy settings.
+The challenge is how to best capture patient data in a way that maximizes our ability to inform decision making in the research, healthcare delivery, and policy settings.

-Access to psychometrically sound and decision-relevant PROs will allow clinicians, investigators, administrators and others to collect empirical evidence on the differential benefits and harms of a health-related intervention.
-Those obtaining such information can then disseminate findings, as appropriate for the purpose, to patients, clinicians and health care professionals, payers or insurers, and policy makers to provide a richer perspective on the net impact of interventions on patients' lives using endpoints that are meaningful to the patients.

-Increasingly, longitudinal observational and experimental studies have included PRO measures.
-To optimize decision making in clinical care, these PROs must be assessed in a standardized way using questionnaires that demonstrate specific measurement properties.
-PROs our group recently identified minimum standards for the design or selection of a PRO for use in PCOR activities.
-PROs central to this work was an understanding of the critical attributes for which a PRO is judged to be appropriate or inappropriate for such purposes.
+Access to psychometrically sound and decision-relevant PRO will allow investigators to collect the empirical evidence on the differential benefits of a study intervention.251-254 These data can then be disseminated to patients, providers and policy makers to provide a richer perspective on the impact of interventions on patients' lives using endpoints that are meaningful to the patients.255 Increasingly, longitudinal observational and experimental studies have included PRO measures.
+In order to optimize decision making in clinical care, these PROs must be measured in a standardized way using questionnaires that demonstrate specific measurement properties.^{251,254,256-259} Our group recently identified minimum standards for the design or selection of a PRO for use in patient-centered outcomes research.260 Central to this work was an understanding of the critical attributes for which a PRO is judged to be appropriate or inappropriate for such purposes.
 We identified these standards through two complementary approaches.
-The first was to conduct an extensive review of the literature including both published and unpublished guidance documents.
-The second was to assemble a group of international experts in PROs and PCOR efforts to seek consensus on the minimum standards.
+The first was an extensive review of the literature including both published and unpublished guidance documents.
+The second was to assemble a group of international experts in PRO and patient-centered outcomes research to seek consensus on the minimum standards.260